 Size of Award

-While Coastal Fund does not set a limit on the amount of funding an applicant may request, applicants should note that we typically allocate approximately $180,000 amongst approximately 20 approved applications each quarter and most projects funded through our Major Grant program range from $3,000 to $15,000.
+While Coastal Fund does not set a limit on the amount of funding an applicant may request, applicants should note that we typically allocate approximately $200,000 amongst 25-30 approved applications each quarter and most projects funded through our Major Grant program range from $3,000 to $15,000.
 We often provide partial funding so that we can support more programs.

 Geographic Scope

 Coastal Fund considers requests for coastal-related projects or programs based in the Santa Barbara region and watershed.
-We generally define this as the area between Point Conception and the southern edge of Santa Barbara County, and from the peaks of the Santa Ynez mountains to the northern Channel Islands (typically not including Catalina).
+We define this as the area between the northern boundary of the Dangermond Preserve and the southern edge of Santa Barbara County, and from the ridgeline of the Santa Ynez mountains to the northern Channel Islands, not including Catalina.
+We fund UCSB research that uses Sedgwick Reserve as long as the study is applicable to coastal environments and is only being done at Sedgwick due to the ease of access for researchers.
 We fund terrestrial projects that impact the coastal environment (for example, the protection of creeks that flow to our coast or vegetation restoration that mitigates fire damage and sediment flow) as well as projects at the shoreline, in the channel, and on the northern Channel Islands.

 Repeat Funding and Project Overlap

 We do not approve new funding for an ongoing program until the previous Coastal Fund funding allocation for that program is complete, though applicants may apply for funding during the cycle in which they will complete the previously approved grant in order to prevent funding gaps (for example, an applicant who will spend all previously approved funds at the end of June may apply for the spring grant cycle April deadline, because the request will not be reviewed, approved and processed until June).
-We very rarely approve additional funds for an active and approved project unless the additional expense could not have been overseen by the project leader.
+We do not approve additional funds for an active and approved project unless under extreme extenuating circumstances.
+Please reach out to us via email to discuss options in this situation before applying.

 Supplies and Equipment